Child Care Provider Professional Development

 As part of its education and school readiness focus, United Way of Weld County provides child care provider professional development opportunities.
 All licensed child care providers must complete a specified number of hours of professional development each year in order to maintain licensure.
 Local community colleges help child care providers meet these requirements and provide the opportunity for participants to earn college credits; this program compliments these efforts by offering child care provider training for free or low cost and at evening classes.

-Child Care Provider Professional Development each year hosts over 15 hours of child care provider professional development trainings.
+Child Care Provider Professional Development each year hosts child care provider professional development trainings.
 Most include speakers from Colorado higher education, presenting early childhood care research findings and best practices.

 Goal 1: Providers will be able to take the trainings needed to maintain their annual hours required for licensure.